dbh/graphql-server-01/README.md

 # graphql-server-01
-A simple graphql serve just for learning purposes
+A simple graphql server just for learning purposes

 * Initial model is Countries and States
+* Maximum magic is permitted

 ## Database
 H2 database is used for a datastore.